ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 We compiled this set of model data archiving guidelines based on a review of existing model archiving practices, and also a survey of land modelers.
 Based, on the information we collected, we provide a set of guidelines that can help modelers decide how to organize and archive data from their land model simulations.

 We have organized the model data archiving guidelines in three sections.
-1. [File organization](#file-organization): Guidelines for organizing model data files that are associated with a scientific publication
+1. [Files to include](#files-to-include): Guidelines for organizing model data files that are associated with a scientific publication
-2. [Decision tree](#decision-tree): A decision tree to help users decide which files to archive
+2. [Deciding how to bundle files](#deciding-how-to-bundle-files): A decision tree to help users decide how to group files for archive
 3. [File-level metadata](#file-level-metadata): A deeper look at one component of the model data guidelines

 ---

-### 1. File organization
+### 1. Files to include

-The figure below provides a visual depiction of how to organize some of the most common files associated with model data.
-The files are either **metadata**, **data files**, or a **user guide**.
+The figure below will tell you:
+- **Which** files to include in a data package
+- **What** details each file will need
+- **Recommendations** for file naming and formatting

 ![Recommended guidelines for publicly archiving land model data and code associated with journal articles to enhance their usability and enable data synthesis. (image from Simmonds et al 2021)](https://github.com/ess-dive-community/essdive-model-data-archiving-guidelines/blob/main/Model%20Data%20Guidelines%20Diagram.png)

+&#185; Choose whether to publish model components in one or more data publications according to the Decision Tree in Section 2 below.
+&#178; Use unique file names that contain no spaces, and an intuitive file naming nomenclature.
+Only letters, numbers, a hyphen, and an underscore can be used in file names.
+&#42; Optional

 Once the model data and all associated files are prepared, all files and software can be published in a long-term data archive and assigned a DOI.

 Then, the scientific article resulting from the model data can be submitted for publication, including citations for both model data and code in the references section of the manuscript.

 ---
-### 2. Decision tree
+### 2. Deciding how to bundle files

-In our survey of the ESS modeling community, we found that modelers often struggled with deciding which model data to archive.
-These decisions were related to authorship of different components of the model data package, as well as repository storage limits.

-We created the decision tree that summarizes the most common decisions that modelers have to make when archiving data.
-We then provide suggestions for *which* files to archive, and *when* to submit the data to a public archive.
+The decision tree below provides suggestions for which files to archive, and when to submit data to a pbulic archive using the following considerations:
+- Repository storage limitations
+- Authorship
+- Downstream value

 ![Decision tree](https://github.com/ess-dive-community/essdive-model-data-archiving-guidelines/blob/main/Model%20Data%20Guidelines%20-%20Decision%20tree.png)